 According to data from 2019, the teenage conception rate for Ealing of 9.0/1,000) continues to reduce and is now lower than the national average in England (15.7) London (13.5).
-These rates are discussed in Section 2.5.6.
+These rates are discussed in Section 2.4.6.

-In Ealing, seven pharmacies (10%) are commissioned to provide this service.
+In Ealing, 7 pharmacies (10%) are commissioned to provide this service.
 This is a significant reduction on the number previously reported in 2018, which identified 17 pharmacies providing this service.

 There is a very strong evidence base for the use of EHC in reducing unplanned or unwanted pregnancies, especially in teenage years.
-Its use forms part of an overall national strategy to reduce the rate of teenage pregnancy within England as recommended by NICE (National Institute for Health and Care Excellence).
+Its use forms part of an overall national strategy to reduce the rate of teenage pregnancy within England as recommended by NICE.
 Provision of EHC services within Ealing is reviewed annually.